 The limited incision facelift uses shorter incisions, which begin at the temple and continue around the ear.
 This technique is usually done for patients with less sagging skin, as results are not as dramatic as a traditional facelift.
-This can be done with local anesthesia in office, resulting in much quicker recovery and lower cost.
+This can be done with local anesthesia in the office, resulting in much quicker recovery and lower cost.

 A neck lift is often done in conjunction with a facelift to address sagging jowls and loose skin on the neck, but can occasionally be done alone.
-Incisions often begin near the earlobe and continues around behind the ear, ending in the posterior hairline.
+Incisions often begin near the earlobe and continue around behind the ear, ending in the posterior hairline.

 Results and Recovery